THIS COURSE TOOK PLACE APRIL 20, 27 & MAY 4, 2020. PLEASE JOIN OUR MAILING LIST TO LEARN ABOUT OUR NEXT ENROLLMENT.

 New Paltz Central School District Educational Programs Office Deputy Superintendent

-Each workshop was led by a professional facilitator who, with author/illustrator/filmmaker and YVFP founder, Lynne Cherry, engaged teachers in discussions and break-out sessions, screened the Young Voices for the Planet films, presented the Civic Engagement & Democracy Curriculum and gave a presentation about the pedagogy of teaching with hope and success stories.
+Each workshop was led by a professional facilitator who, with YVFP Founder/Director/Filmmaker, Lynne Cherry, engaged teachers in discussions and break-out sessions, screened the Young Voices for the Planet films, presented the Civic Engagement & Democracy Curriculum and gave a presentation about the pedagogy of teaching with hope and success stories.

 The workshops also gave a brief background of democracy in the U.S. — the history of public participation and civic engagement.
 They explored the rights and responsibilities of citizenship and how citizens can change norms and laws.
 Using the Young Voices for the Planet films as examples, they showed how young people, even those who may be too young to vote, can change minds, change laws and change society.